 Why isn’t my website showing up on Google?
 When will it be indexed?
 Why is my website missing from search results?
 These are all very popular questions.
+No surprise there - more visibility in Google search results means more traffic to your site, the ability to get inbound leads, bigger sales, etc.

 First of all - time.
 The most common reason a page isn’t appearing in Google is that not enough time has passed since its release.
 Google needs time to find a page, index it and only then will it be able to show it in the search results.